dkornek/SPCI-Reconstruction/README.md

 ---

 ## License
-This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.